OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 ISO/IEC 29100:2011 is applicable to natural persons and organizations involved in specifying, procuring, architecting, designing, developing, testing, maintaining, administering, and operating information and communication technology systems or services where privacy controls are required for the processing of PII."

-Althought, through the spec work it has become apparent that we can borrow from ISO, but that this specification needs to have within it a specific terminology that is independent of other specifications.
+Although, through the spec work it has become apparent that we can borrow from ISO, but that this specification needs to have within it a specific terminology that is independent of other specifications.
 Even so, we adopted Personal Information (rather Personal Data) and like decisions to increase interoperability of this work with this framework.
 Here in lies the mapping of terminology and components.

 (put in table here mapping elements of MVCR Spec to ISO 29100) (ref- FIPPs and  (ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.